Codeinwp/visualizer/readme.txt

 == Changelog ==

 = 1.1.0 =
+* Auto population was added for remote CSV file source.
 * Ability to hook chart series and data was implemented.
 * Ability to upload CSV files from web was implemented.